49ku5h/MY-WEBSITE/_posts/2020-01-15-Faces OF My Life.md

 This face taught me the experience of living life in a short period of time.

-> ## Second Face: A face that bosted me to achieve my vision.
+> ## Second Face: A face that boosted me to achieve my vision.

 AS I told you in my first face, the first face creates a vision of my life.
 And taught me much more than my expectations.
 But the second face realizes me how much is important to complete the vision.